SSCHAcode/sschacode.github.io/download.md

 ## Python installation

-Up to version 1.4 of SSCHA, it supports only python <= 3.11.
 If you are using the default Python in the system, install the development header files.
 On Ubuntu, they can be installed with:

 ```
 sudo apt install python-dev